mindcomputing/knowledge-rest-api/README.md

 Simplified ISAAC APIs for REST access

 ### Support:
-This implementation is provided and supported by VetsEZ (Veterans EZ Info, Inc.) in combination with Sagebits LLC.
+This implementation is provided and supported by Mind Computing in combination with Sagebits LLC.
 This implementation only supports READ APIs.
-As part of our suite of terminology offerings, we also have an extended version that supports WRITE APIs, in addition to a full graphical web-based editor.
+As part of our suite of terminology offerings, we also have an extended version that supports WRITE APIs, in addition to a full graphical web-based editor, and FHIR APIs.

-Reach out to us at contact@vetsez.com, https://vetsez.com/ for more details.
+Reach out to us at contact@mindcomputing.com, https://mindcomputing.com/products/ for more details.

 ### Building
-This code has a dependency on https://github.com/OSEHRA/ISAAC
+This code has a dependency on https://github.com/mindcomputing/knowledge-core

-The develop branch of this code tracks the develop-fx11 branch of ISAAC, so to build this code, you must first check out, and do a 'mvn install' on the develop-fx11 branch of ISAAC.
-This branch is for Java 11.
-Java 8 support was retired, there is a tag named 'retired/jdk8' with the last of the code that supported JDK 8.
+This code requires Java 11.

-After you have built ISAAC, and installed it into your local repository, then you can build this code with maven.  'mvn clean package' will get you a deployable war file.
+After you have built knowledge-core, and installed it into your local maven repository, then you can build this code with maven.  'mvn clean package' will get you a deployable war file.

 ### Launching:
-- To run in Eclipse, execute the class net.sagebits.tmp.isaac.rest.LocalGrizzlyRunner.
+- To run in Eclipse, execute the class net.sagebits.tmp.isaac.rest.LocalServerRunner.
 You may optionally set a system property called -DisaacDatabaseLocation pointing to the location of the .data file.
 For example, on my system the path is -DisaacDatabaseLocation=c:\temp\database\vhat-2016.01.07-1.0-SNAPSHOT-all.data.
 In Eclipse, put this in the VM Argument tab under the Run Configurations menu.

 To have it download a particular DB during the startup sequence, edit the file
 ```
-isaac-rest\src\test\resources\uts-rest-api.properties
+knowledge-rest-api\src\test\resources\uts-rest-api.properties
 ```
 and specify the "nexus_..." parameters, and the "db_..." parameters.
 If the 'nexus_pwd' parameter is encrypted, then place the decryption password in a file named:
 ```